drips-network/gardener/services/README.md

   `DATABASE_URL`, `REDIS_URL`,
   `ALLOWED_HOSTS` (any non-"\*"),
   `NIXPACKS_PKGS=git nodejs_20` (`git` is required for cloning; `nodejs_20` is needed if you build the Hardhat TS remappings helper)
+  Optional (runtime prediction fallback):
+  `DURATION_MODEL_JSON`, `GITHUB_TOKEN` — only needed if you want the worker to backfill predictions when API couldn't

 ## Operational notes